-If you like the idea of a cable subscription but feel it's just too expensive and offers more content than you want, Sling TV might provide a happy medium for you.
-On paper, Sling sounds a lot like a traditional cable service: Pay a monthly subscription fee in exchange for 23 real-time channels, with extra channel packages available for $5 more per month.
-Channel package extensions include HBO or a world news channels (France 24, News 18 India, HLN, etc).
-There's no contract and no set-top box rental fee.
+If you like the idea of a cable subscription but feel it's just too expensive and offers more content than you want, Sling Orange might provide a happy medium for you.
+On paper, Sling sounds a lot like a traditional cable service: Pay a monthly subscription fee in exchange for about a dozen real-time channels.
+But there's no contract and no set-top box rental fee.
 Sling is especially handy for sports fans, as it offers both ESPN and ESPN2 and is the only place to watch ESPN without cable or satellite TV.
 For cord-cutting sports fans, this alone is worth the price.
-Other popular networks, like CNN, Cartoon Network, TBS and the Food Network, sweeten the deal.
+Other popular networks, like NBC, BBC America, CNN, Cartoon Network, TBS and the Food Network, sweeten the deal.
 If you sign up for Sling Blue, which is the services multi-stream option, and bundle it with Orange the combo will cost you $40 per month.

 PlayStation Vue: Best for PlayStation Owners

 PlayStation Vue is about as close as you can get to a cable subscription without actually getting a cable company involved.
 The service, which is available on PlayStation consoles, Sony smart TVs and iPads, is Sony's first foray into delivering live TV to its customers.
-Choose from three packages: Access ($50 per month for 50-plus channels), Core ($60 per month for 60-plus channels, including sports), and Elite ($65 per month for 85-plus channels, including Epix and other niche programming).
+Choose from three different packages: Access ($50 per month), which gives you basic channels, Core ($60 per month), which adds sports and Elite ($70 per month), which adds niche programming.
 Although the service is expensive, it provides up to 90 live channels - including local sports and news - and lets you record your favorite shows.
-Right now, PlayStation Vue is available only in New York, Chicago, Dallas, Miami, Philadelphia, San Francisco and Los Angeles, but later this year, Sony will give it a wide release and offer à la carte channels in addition to its packages.
+Right now, PlayStation Vue is available only in New York, Chicago, Philadelphia, San Francisco and Los Angeles, but later this year, Sony will give it a wide release and offer à la carte channels in addition to its packages.

 Crackle: Best Streaming Service for Vegging Out